lukepereira/notebooks/documents/2022-gauge-quiver-cnn/main.md

 $A_n, D_n, E_6, E_7$ or $E_8$.*
 :::

-We can think of the diagrams as a topological group being condensed into a graph depicting interactions of its generators, which are its irreducible representations or roots.
-The diagram is an orthogonal sum of an irreducible root systems.
-Dynkin diagrams summarize relative orientations and orderings of these roots through a kaleidoscopic construction that describe its topology in terms of the group algebra.

 ## ADE Classification {#sec:ade}

-Dynkin diagrams have the following correspondence with the Lie algebras associated to classical groups over the complex numbers, ADE types have additional compact Lie algebras and corresponding simply laced Lie
+Dynkin diagrams have the following correspondence with the Lie algebras associated to classical groups over the complex numbers.
+ADE types have additional compact Lie algebras and corresponding simply laced Lie
 groups: